Melin Homes staff develop ‘zest’ for technology with Fitbit initiative

-All eight participants wore the Fitbits for a six-week period and feedback was excellent right from the start, with some saying they didn’t realise how good the Fitbits were and how more aware it made them of their activity levels.
+Feedback was excellent right from the start, with some saying they hadn’t realised how good the Fitbits were and how more aware it made them of their activity levels.
 All participants increased their activity levels as a result of wearing the Fitbit, some because they wanted to make sure they hit the 10,000 steps a day and others because they wanted to beat the previous day’s steps!
-Most of the people have also vowed to get their own Fitbit following the project to ensure that they maintain their activity levels and ensure they remain fit and healthy.
+Most of the participants also vowed to get their own Fitbit following the project to ensure that they maintained their activity levels and remained fit and healthy.

 “I was a little dubious about wearing the Fitbit to start with as I’d heard about them but never seen how they could be used before.
 I was amazed right from the start at how easy they were to use and sync with my phone.
-I was slowly a little obsessed with seeing how many steps I was doing each day and even logging everything I ate and drank, to ensure I was capturing a full picture of my health and wellbeing.”
+I slowly became a little obsessed with seeing how many steps I was doing each day and even logged everything I ate and drank, to ensure I was capturing a full picture of my health and wellbeing.